-It’s been just over a month since M&S launched their fully plant-based, vegan-friendly Plant Kitchen range, and a month of me cooking and tasting some of its awesome products.
+It’s been just over a month since the launch of Marks & Spencer’s Plant Kitchen range, and a month of me cooking and tasting some of its awesome products.

 Now I’m finally ready to share my honest, genuine opinions with you all!

 First though, let’s talk a little more about Plant Kitchen, and why it’s been a huge deal for vegans everywhere.

 M&S Plant Kitchen range – what’s it all about?